zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

 * `i18ncubicweb` updates Cubicweb framework's translation
   catalogs.
-Unless you work on the framework development, you don't need to use this command.
+Unless you actually work on the framework itself, you don't need to use this command.

 * `i18ncube` updates the translation catalogs of *one particular cube* (or of all cubes).
 After this command is